cloudwatt/applications/bundle-trusty-gitlab/README_EN.md

 ### Adjust the parameters

 In the `.heat.yml` files, you will find a section named `parameters` near the top.
-The sole mandatory parameter to adjust is the one called `keypair_name`.
+The sole mandatory parameter is `keypair_name`.
 Its `default` value should contain a valid keypair with regards to your Cloudwatt user account, if you wish to avoid repeatedly typing it into the command line.

-This is within this same file that you can adjust (and set the defaults for) the instance type and volume sizes by playing with the `flavor` and `volume_size` parameters.
+It is within this same file that you can adjust (and set the defaults for) the instance type, volume size, and volume type by playing with the `flavor`, `volume_size`, and `volume_type` parameters accordingly.

-FIXME
+By default, the stack network and subnet are generated for the stack, in which the GitLab server sits alone.
+This behavior can be changed within the `.heat.yml` as well, if need be.

 ~~~ bash
 heat_template_version: 2013-05-23